 Dr. Martin Luther King, Jr. only lived to be 39 years old but he left a legacy that has not been forgotten.
-Every third Monday people across the United States and around the world celebrate his legacy.
+Every third Monday in January people across the United States and around the world celebrate his legacy.

 The Martin Luther King, Jr. National Historic Park in Atlanta is open year-round to share the story of the slain civil rights leader.
 It’s an important place to visit because it’s more than the story of one man.
 It’s the story of how the world changed because of one man and his dream of a better life for everyone.